 Greetings, Arms Dealers!

-Machine guns!
+Engines!
 This is the name for this week’s update.
-Today we want to give you an opportunity to have a closer look at three main WW1 British Machine guns that you will find in Arms Trade Tycoon Tanks: Lewis, Vickers, and Hotchkiss.
+Today we want to give you an opportunity to have a closer look at some of the iconic engines that you will find in Arms Trade Tycoon Tanks.

-To finish this update, we want to reveal some of the various modifications for the machine guns that you will find in the British tech tree in Arms Trad Tycoon Tanks.
+To finish this update, we want to reveal some of the various modifications that you will find in the British tech tree in Arms Trad Tycoon Tanks.